History of the Canterbury-Bankstown Bulldogs: 1984–1989: "Wozzaball"

-Finishing third in the regular season behind Parramatta and a rejuvenated Souths, the Bulldogs could not follow up with a hat-trick of titles losing the 1986 Grand Final 4–2 to the Parramatta side in a classic game of football.
-No tries were scored as both sides tackled as their lives depended on it.
+Finishing third in the regular season behind Parramatta and a rejuvenated Souths, the Bulldogs could not follow up with a hat-trick of titles losing the 1986 Grand Final 4–2 to the Parramatta side.
+No tries were scored.

 Ryan's era at Canterbury ended after the 1987 season when he left the club on bad terms after the Bulldogs narrowly missed the semi-finals for the first time since 1982 – despite Ryan's success from 1984 until 1986.
-He is the only Canterbury coach to win two Premierships and when the Bulldogs named their greatest side in 2004, no coach was named, which many believe should have been Ryan.
-Others believed that Ryan was simply a professional coach rather than a "true" Bulldog and the choice of Moore as Manager of the greatest ever side was more appropriate.
+He is the only Canterbury coach to win two Premierships and when the Bulldogs named their greatest side in 2004, no coach was named.

 Phil Gould succeeded Ryan as coach and in his first year was in charge as the Canterbury club won the 1988 Grand Final against the Ryan-coached Balmain Tigers 24–12, the first at the new Sydney Football Stadium.
 It was a great and consistent season following the disappointment in 1987.
 1988 also marked the final season for Canterbury legend Steve Mortimer, who stood down as captain after round 4.
 Mortimer suffered a broken wrist in the second last round but was fit enough to play-off the bench in the Grand Final victory.
 Mortimer retired with a club record 267 first grade games next to his name and at the time the most first grade games for one individual club.
 Mortimer captained the club to Premiership success in 1984 and 1985 and was a member of the 1980 and 1988 triumphs.
 He captained New South Wales in three State of Origin matches, winning all of them, giving the Blues their first triumph in 1985.